 Button component has four stories that show it in different use cases.
 View those stories now to confirm that your change to

 Primary didn’t introduce unintentional bugs in the other stories.

-Now we’ve seen the basic anatomy of a story, let’s see how we use Storybook’s UI to develop stories.
+Now that we’ve seen the basic anatomy of a story let’s see how we use Storybook’s UI to develop stories.